Nova Scotia's Thriving Forests

 Eligibility

-If you own or care for at least 2.5 hectares of land (about six acres) that you feel is suitable for planting, we’d like to hear from you.
-We welcome expressions of interest from organizations and individuals, including:
+If you own, hold rights to or care for at least 2.5 hectares of land (about six acres) in Nova Scotia that you feel is suitable for planting, we’d like to hear from you.
+We welcome expressions of interest from individuals and organizations, including:

 • Governments (Indigenous, federal, provincial and municipal)